Nisbo/another_mvg/README.md

 # Credits
+To all the guys in the Home Assistant forum for the help.

+To the MVG for the API.

+To other guys on github, were I was able to learn more about python code and Home Assistant.

+And to my best friend Google. ^^

 # MVG Disclaimer for the use of the data
 German: ...
 Für private, nicht-kommerzielle Zwecke, wird eine gemäßigte Nutzung ohne unsere ausdrückliche Zustimmung geduldet.
 Jegliche Form von Data-Mining stellt keine gemäßigte Nutzung dar.
 Wir behalten uns vor, die Duldung grundsätzlich oder in Einzelfällen zu widerrufen. ...